NukeBase

 Domain Configuration

-NukeBase supports multiple domains with custom SSL certificates using a single server instance:
+NukeBase supports multiple domains with custom SSL certificates using a single server/database instance or multiple servers/databses using nginx as a reverse proxy.

 Multiple domain configuration